 The Global and Civic Exchange Program inspires students to engage with and understand the critical issues facing today’s world, as well as prepares them for the wider, more complicated world ahead.
 Through both international educational travel opportunities and rich conversations about difference at home, students’ current views of the world will be challenged and expanded upon.

 The Innovation, Engineering and Computer Science Programs aim to cultivate ingenuity by challenging students to think creatively, strategize and problem-solve.
-We offer programs on Design Thinking and Social Entrepreneurship, Engineering, Computer Science and Zetetics.
+We offer programs on Design Thinking and Social Entrepreneurship, Engineering, Computer Science, Zetetics and more.
 Our goal is to encourage students to think, do and make.
 We foster a cross-disciplinary, entrepreneurial thought process, while developing skills, ideas and character traits.

 Both day and boarding students benefit from the resources, diversity and activities of Masters' vibrant seven-day campus that boasts top-notch faculty and an abundance of resources.
 As a student at Masters, you will build independence and forge lifelong friendships with peers of varying cultures, ethnicities and backgrounds.